hbbio/nanoagent/README.md

 Contributions are welcome: Obviously make sure that all tests pass and that coverage includes your new code and feel free to submit PRs.

-I will clarify the coding style guidelines, but try to respect the current project style.
-Please keep no dependencies!
+Please follow the [coding guidelines](./CODING_GUIDELINES.md) and keep the project free of extra dependencies.

-Written by Henri Binsztok and release under the MIT license.
+Written by Henri Binsztok and released under the MIT license.